Limits on the Evolutionary Rates of Biological Traits: Introduction

-The main outcome of this paper is a set of bounds that constrain the evolution rate of any quantitative biological trait $A$ (e.g., of a particular phenotype) in terms of simple properties of the system of interest.
-Specifically, knowledge of expectation values and standard deviations of $A$ and of the fitness $f$ of a population suffices to evaluate the bounds.
+The main outcome of this paper is a set of inequalities that constrain the evolution rate of any quantitative biological trait $A$ (e.g., of a particular phenotype) in terms of simple properties of the system of interest.
+Specifically, knowledge of expectation values and variances of $A$ and of the fitness $f$ of a population suffices to evaluate the inequalities (see details in Secs.~\ref{sec:mutations} and~\ref{sec:stochastic}).
 In this way, slowly evolving traits can be discriminated from those that can rapidly change without the need to exactly solve the complex dynamics of the system, as pictorially illustrated in Fig.~\ref{fig:fig1}.

+In Section~\ref{sec:general}, I review general limits on traits' evolutionary rates that hold for any biological system.
+These results are very general but can sometimes be hard to evaluate.
+In Sections~\ref{sec:naturalselection},~\ref{sec:mutations}, and~\ref{sec:stochastic}, I derive rate limits that hold for systems driven by (a) natural selection, (b) natural selection and mutations, and (c) natural selection, mutations and stochastic forces (genetic drift), respectively.
+The results in Secs.~\ref{sec:naturalselection}-\ref{sec:stochastic} are tailored to evolutionary processes and can be evaluated with knowledge of averages and standard deviations.
+I conclude in Sections~\ref{sec:experiments} and~\ref{sec:discussion} with potential connections to experiments and a discussion.

-\fbox{ \parbox{0.47\textwidth}{ \textbf{Popular summary.} How fast can biological evolution occur in nature?
+\fbox{ \parbox{0.46\textwidth}{ \textbf{Non-technical summary.} How fast can biological evolution occur in nature?
 What properties of a population enable drastic changes?
 To what extent are evolutionary rates affected by different driving forces such as natural selection, mutation, or random processes?
-I address these questions mathematically by deriving bounds on the speed of evolutionary processes.
-The bounds take the form of uncertainty relations that relate the rate of change of a particular biological trait with its uncertainty and with the uncertainty in the fitness of a population.
-In this way, slowly evolving traits can be discriminated from those that can rapidly change without the need to exactly solve the complex dynamics of the system.
-In broad terms, the results in this paper quantify the extent by which variability in a trait leads to faster evolution. }}
+I address these questions mathematically by deriving inequalities that limit the speed of evolutionary processes.
+The inequalities take the form of trade-off relations that relate the rate of change of a biological trait with its variance and with the variance in the fitness of a population.
+In this way, slowly evolving traits can be discriminated from those that can rapidly change.
+Evaluating the inequalities can be done without exactly solving the complex dynamics of the system.
+In broad terms, the results in this paper quantify the extent by which variability in a trait can lead to faster evolution. }}